PennyLaneAI/catalyst/doc/dev/custom_devices.rst

 Catalyst cannot interface with Python devices yet.
 Instead, Catalyst can only interact with devices that implement the `QuantumDevice <../api/file_runtime_include_QuantumDevice.hpp.html>`_ class.

-Here is an example of a custom ``QuantumDevice`` which every single quantum operation is implemented as a no-operation.
+Here is an example of a custom ``QuantumDevice`` in which every single quantum operation is implemented as a no-operation.
 Additionally, all measurements will always return ``true``.

 .. code-block:: c++